a-darsh/real-time-sign-language-detection/README.md

 ## Running the Web App

-1. Navigate to the sig-detection-app directory.
+1. Navigate to the sig-detect-app directory.
 2. Start the React.js app:

     ```shell